Introduction

 As you’re targeting specific groups of people instead of large audiences, you are likely to spend less on marketing.
 But all of your marketing efforts will help put your brand before the right people at the right times.

-Running such highly-targeted advertising campaigns can increase your chances of driving conversions and sales.
+Running such highly targeted advertising campaigns can increase your chances of driving conversions and sales.
 If you power your account-based marketing strategy with intent data, you can generate higher ROI for your marketing initiatives.

 3. Drive More Revenue

-Engaging high-value accounts can bring you more benefits in the long run.
+ABM is a great technique for B2B Sales.
+But, engaging high-value accounts can bring you more benefits in the long run.
 You will be selecting accounts based on their likelihood to buy your product or services, which will make sales easier.

 At the same time, upselling and cross-selling your products and services to your high-value accounts will be easier as well.
 It can help increase your average order value and generate more revenue for your brand.